laro/Cilia/README.md

 - **Lambdas**
     - `[](Int i) -> Float { i * 3.14 }`
       as in C++
-- **Extension methods**
-    - To add "member like" functions to "third party" classes/types.
-    - Can be called like normal member functions, but they but do not have access to private or protected members themselves.
-    - Also possible for basic/arithmetic types, e.g.:
-      `Int i`
-      `i.toString()`
-      based on
-      `func Int::toString() -> String { ... }`  // as in Kotlin
 - **`constexpr`** and `consteval`
   ```
   constexpr multiply(Int x, y) -> Int {